sanukag/ai-maintenance-assistant/docs/document-ingestion.md

 - Handwriting, complex diagrams and low-quality scans may not be recognised accurately; workers must verify extracted procedures against the source.
+- Visual descriptions are model-generated evidence aids, not authoritative interpretations.
+Small labels, rotated pages, subtle line styles, precise spatial relationships and object counts can be misunderstood.
+- Enabling visual analysis sends rendered pages to OpenAI.
+OCR, source storage, chunking and retrieval storage remain local, but visual analysis is not local.
 - Only installed Tesseract languages are available.
 The container includes English language data by default.
 - Password-protected PDFs are rejected.